Brenau University: Online programs

 Since 2002, students have been able to earn degrees from Brenau University online.
 The initial mission of the online studies program was to serve students who may be working, traveling, disabled, geographically isolated from institutions of higher education, or homebound while caring for children or other family members.
 However, associate, baccalaureate, master's, and certification programs are now available in this format.
 Some degree programs, such as the Master of Applied Gerontology, are offered entirely online.

-2+2 partnerships with Chinese institutions
+2+2 partnership with Anhui Normal University

-Brenau University partners with Anhui Normal University in a "2+2" partnership between the universities that allows students who have completed the first two years of their degree program at Anhui Normal University to complete the final two years of their undergraduate educations at Brenau.
+Brenau University operated a partnership from 2016 until 2021 with Anhui Normal University in a "2+2" program between the universities that allowed students who have completed the first two years of their degree program at Anhui Normal University to complete the final two years of their undergraduate educations at Brenau.
 The first cohort of 18 students from ANU arrived at Brenau in 2016 as juniors in the early childhood teacher education program and graduated in 2018 with degrees from both institutions.